sturob/faqueue/README.md

 faqueue
 =======

 A fully asynchronous queue.
 Stop the browser locking up.
-Lazily evaluate and modify a queue.
+Lazily evaluate and simultaneously modify a queue.
 Easily process long lists asynchronously.

 Like a $.lazyEach that you can add more items to.